-Application Applied Explanation on application of the practice The Board does not have a specific policy on gender diversity but the CNRC is mindful of its responsibilities to conduct all Board appointment processes in a manner that promotes gender diversity pursuant to the recommendation stated in MCCG 2017.
-The CNRC will endeavour to consider women candidates in the recruitment exercise, when the need arises.
+Application : Applied Explanation on : application of the practice The Board does not have a specific policy on gender diversity but the CNRC is mindful of its responsibilities to conduct all Board appointment processes in a manner that promotes gender diversity pursuant to the recommendation stated in the Malaysian Code on Corporate Governance (MCCG) 2017.
+The CNRC will endeavour to consider both suitable male and women candidates, and candidates of all ethnicities in the recruitment exercise, when the need arises.
 The CNRC would look into the current diversity of skills, experience, age and ethnicity of the existing Board in seeking potential candidate(s).
 This helps to ensure an appropriate balance between the experience perspectives of the long-term Directors and new perspectives that bring fresh insights to the Board.
 In respect of workforce diversity, the Group is an equal opportunity employer and all appointments and employments are based strictly on merits and are not driven by any racial or gender or age bias.
-Explanation for departure Large companies are requ to complete the columns ired to complete the columns below.
-Non-large companies are encouraged below.
-Measure Timeframe
+Explanation for : departure Large companies are requir to complete the columns be red to complete the columns below.
+Non-large companies are encouraged elow.
+Measure : Timeframe :